CoderKungfu/refactoring_php_demo/README.md

 ## What is refactoring?

-- A change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its observable behavior.
+- A change made to the internal structure of software to make it:
-- To restructure software by applying a series of refactorings without changing its observable behavior.
+	-  Easier to understand.
+	-  Cheaper to make future changes.
+- This does not change the observable behavior of the software.
+- Tests help ensure that we didn't change behavior.

+## Why do we refactor?

 - Software left alone will decay.

-## Why do we Refactor?

 - Makes it cheaper to make changes.
 - Make it easier to understand.
 - Improves the design of the code.